more(1p) - phpMan

 pattern.
 The search shall start after the first line currently dis-

 played.
-The null regular expression ( '/' followed by a <newline>)
+The null regular expression ('/' followed by a <newline>) shall

-shall repeat the search using the previous regular expression, with a
+repeat the search using the previous regular expression, with a default

-default count.
-If the character '!' is included, the matching lines
+count.
+If the character '!' is included, the matching lines shall be

-shall be those that do not contain the pattern.
-If no match is found
+those that do not contain the pattern.
+If no match is found for the

 Search Backward for Pattern